trshwetha7/Retail-Customer-Intelligence-Platform/README.md

 - `revenue`
 - transaction date and calendar features

-It also removes cancellations and non-positive quantity or price records so the downstream models focus on realized purchases.
+It also removes cancellations and non-positive quantity or price records so the downstream models focus on actual purchases.

 ## Project Structure